 The Company has focused on the development of core human resources who are tasked with realizing its Group philosophy and Lawson's Way (Action Guideline).
-The kind of talent that we look for at Lawson is people who can create value through collaboration based on teamwork, who can transform themselves in order to constantly generate value, and who can accomplish goals-and the ability to "think and act on their own initiative" is key.
-We operate a developmental personnel system aimed at encouraging every employee to think and act on their own initiative toward realizing the Group philosophy, including how to act as an employee and how to fulfill their own duties in order to achieve annual missions.
+The kind of talent that we look for at Lawson is people who can create value through collaboration based on teamwork, who can transform themselves in order to constantly generate value, and who can

 With the aim of creating a corporate culture in which employees act on their own initiative, the personnel system clarifies the scope of responsibility and the roles to be played in accordance with their duties, and a system to evaluate the behavior of individual employees has been introduced.
-As part of this, we use two evaluation systems to decide compensation and promote personnel development: the Employee Behavior and Skill Level Evaluation, which evaluates the employee behaviors (processes) that produce positive results; and the Performance Evaluation, which assesses the results of the behavior.
+As part of this, we use 2 evaluation systems to decide compensation and promote personnel development: the Employee Behavior and Skill Level Evaluation, which evaluates the employee behaviors (processes) that produce positive results; and the Performance Evaluation, which assesses the results of the behavior.
 In addition, we use Career Development Sheets to help each employee draw a clear picture of his or her future career path.
 We ask each employee to look back on his or her past career and current position and clearly state where he or she should be in the future.
 We also support individual growth through interviews.